rsaladra/helm-charts/charts/mariadb/README.md

 # MariaDB

 MariaDB is a high-performance, open-source relational database server that is a drop-in replacement for MySQL.
 This Helm chart deploys MariaDB as a StatefulSet on Kubernetes with comprehensive configuration options for development and production environments, providing stable network identities and persistent storage.

+The chart supports both single-node deployments and multi-node Galera cluster configurations for high availability and automatic failover.

 ## Installing the Chart